K0ST4S/Formality/README.md

 <b>control</b>
 <b>label</b>

-In ng-formality we render all controls using the latter, with the help of a `flexbox` and a `order` attribute when needed.
+In ng-formality we render all controls using the latter, with the help of a [flexbox](https://developer.mozilla.org/en-US/docs/Learn/CSS/CSS_layout/Flexbox) and a [order](https://developer.mozilla.org/en-US/docs/Web/CSS/order) attribute when needed.
 That allows the code of `FormControlComponent` to be simpler.
 However, styling of valid/invalid control is missing for some control labels.
-Thus, you should add the following code in `_forms.scss` of `ng-bootstrap` `.scss` file if you want all invalid control labels to be highlighted.
+Thus, you should add the following code in `_forms.scss` of [ng-bootstrap](https://ng-bootstrap.github.io/#/home) file if you want all invalid control labels to be highlighted.

 ```scss
 .form-control {